oetiker/LdapPasswdWeb/README.md

-SambaPasswdWeb
+SMBPasswdWeb
 =============
 Version: #VERSION#
 Date: #DATE#

-SambaPasswdWeb is a little web application letting users change their password in a Samba environment.
+SMBPasswdWeb is a little web application letting users change their password in a Samba environment.
 The app relies solely on perl modules todo its work.
 No external utilities are required, and all missing, non-core perl modules will be built and installed alongside the app as required.